WRDC: Switch from NBC to UPN

 WRDC took on a secondary affiliation with UPN when that network launched in January.
 However, in anticipation of the switch, it began branding itself as "UPN 28" and all but stopped promoting NBC programming outside network hours; it also delayed UPN's Monday and Tuesday night slates to air on Friday and Saturday nights instead of NBC's weak prime time lineup, which WNCN aired on those nights until September.

 The switchover took place on September 10, 1995—a month earlier than planned, by mutual agreement between the two stations—ending a 27-year partnership between channel 28 and NBC under four different owners.
 WNCN became the sole NBC affiliate in the Triangle, while WRDC became an exclusive UPN affiliate.
-That fall, the WB affiliation intended for WNCN went to newly launched WRAZ (channel 50), operated by WRAL-TV under a local marketing agreement, with the understanding that the new station would switch affiliations with WLFL three years later.
+That fall, the WB affiliation intended for WNCN went to newly launched WRAZ (channel 50), owned by Tar Heel Broadcasting and operated by WRAL-TV under a local marketing agreement, with the understanding that the new station would switch affiliations with WLFL three years later.
 In the wake of the switch, WRDC picked up several syndicated shows that WNCN no longer had time to air.
-This left WRDC with mostly talk shows on its daytime lineup.By then, Communications Corporation of America had contracted with Sinclair Broadcast Group, which was purchasing WLFL, to combine the two stations' operations under a local marketing agreement.
-Although WLFL was the senior partner in the LMA, the merged operation was housed at the former WRDC facility.
+This left WRDC with mostly talk shows on its daytime lineup.
+By then, Communications Corporation of America had contracted with Sinclair Broadcast Group, which was purchasing WLFL, to combine the two stations' operations under a local marketing agreement; Sinclair provided CCA 98 percent of the money to buy channel 28.
+The merged operation was housed at the former WRDC facility.
 WRDC was then sold to Glencairn Ltd., nominally headed by former Sinclair executive Edwin Edwards.
 However, the Smith family, founders and owners of Sinclair, held 97% of Glencairn's stock; for all intents and purposes, Sinclair now owned both stations.
 Similar arrangements were in place at Glencairn's other eight stations, leading to allegations that Sinclair was using Glencairn to make an end-run around FCC rules forbidding television station duopolies.
 Ties between WRDC and Sinclair were apparent even before the sale to Glencairn; Sinclair had put up 98 percent of the money Communications Corporation of America had used to buy WRDC.
 The FCC eventually fined Sinclair $40,000 for its illegal control of Glencairn but approved its direct acquisition of the Glencairn stations in 2001, after duopolies were legalized.